 The InVID Verification Application integrates a set of components related to the analysis and rights management of user-generated content, that were developed by the InVID partners CERTH, Universitat de Leida, eXoMakina and MODUL Technology.
 The analysis results of the integrated processing components are presented to the users of the InVID Verification Application (mainly journalists and members of the media verification community) through a user-friendly, video-centered interface that facilitates the evaluation and detailed examination of several factors regarding the user-generated video under investigation.
 Based on the assessment of these factors, the users of this technology will be able to draw conclusions concerning the authenticity and veracity of the investigated video; i.e. to verify it as an original and trustworthy one, or to debunk it as a fake one.

 Access the tool

-A free version for the Chrome browser is available at: http://invid.condat.de/
+A free version of the Verification App (compatible with Chrome, Firefox, Safari, Opera) is available at: http://invid.condat.de/